jobergner/backent-cli/README.md

 ```

 ### How Slices Work:
 Slices behave like you'd expect slices to work.
 However, to make all element paths within a tree structure immutable, slices are marshalled as maps.
-This way we can use the element's ID instead of it's index which could shift during entity modification.
+This way we can use the element's ID instead of its index which could shift during entity modification.
 In a scenario where your config looks like this:
 ```JSON
 {
   "address": {